sujeet94/weather-demo/README.md

 * Added a button to see the forecast of selected city.
 * Added a search bar to find your City.

-* Added Mat-table to display the forecast of selected City
+* Added Mat-table to display the forecast of selected City.
-* added a search filter to search in table
+* added a search filter to search in table.
-* Displayed data which I felt is Important
+* Displayed data which I felt is Important to User.

 # Improvements That could be done
 * Should not hardcode the City list on UI, In Ideal scenerio the First page should be a searchable dropdown with top 10 most selected City populated and on User entering the City name It should do an Api call to get the city details from our server.